Why is understanding equity so important?

 If you’re not a Stripe Atlas company, we encourage you to receive advice specific to your situation from a qualified attorney in your jurisdiction.

 A sampling of issues associated with issuing stock to be aware of: many U.S. states have regulatory requirements to register issuances of shares with them.
 If you are located outside of the United States, treatment of equity grants or equity vesting can be materially different than described here; you will want to have a qualified local accountant or lawyer explain the implications and help you choose a structure which is appropriate to the founders’ and company’s needs.
 There may also be additional tax consequences associated with issuing shares.
 There are other issues, and they are very specific to your circumstances.
-Seek qualified professional advice.Back to guides
+Seek qualified professional advice.Return to guides